css4j/echosvg/README.md

 File > Import... > Gradle > Existing Gradle Project
 ```
 Eclipse shall ask you if you want to use a wrapper or its own instance of
-Gradle.
-If you created a wrapper after getting the sources, select the
-"wrapper" choice.
+Gradle, select the "wrapper" choice.

 <br/>